 Back to Business: Five Contract Mistakes to Avoid

-We work closely with business owners and entrepreneurs every day.
-Although we aim to help clients with their business needs from the beginning of the process, we are often called to help clients navigate through a variety of legal issues that could have been avoided if a proper contract was in place.
+At IPS Legal Group, we work closely with business owners and entrepreneurs every day.
+Although we aim to help clients with their business needs from the beginning of the process, we often help clients navigate various legal issues they could have avoided if a proper contract was in place.
 Here are the most common mistakes to avoid when entering a business relationship and signing a business contract.

 1. Verbal Contracts